jonelo/jonelo/README.md

 - Follow me at <a rel="me" href="https://fosstodon.org/@jonelo">Mastodon</a>

 ## Projects

+I am pleased to share the source code for my FOSS projects with you here on GitHub.

 If you like one of the projects below, give it a GitHub star.
 I am also happy to read your bug reports, and feature requests.